adikhosla/mturkMatlab/README.md

     >> sandbox = true;                          % run API functions on sandbox
     >> turk = InitializeTurk(aws_access_key, aws_secret_key, sandbox);
     >> [result, found_error] = GetAccountBalance(turk, GetAccountBalanceStruct());
+    >> disp(['Your balance is $' result.AvailableBalance.Amount]);

+You can obtain your AWS access key and secret key from Amazon's console <a href="https://console.aws.amazon.com/iam/home?#security_credential" target="_new">here</a>.

+The API functions in the toolbox such as CreateHIT or GetAccountBalance require 2 arguments:

+ - <b>turk</b>: this is a structure containing basic information for all functions such as your access key and secret key, as well as whether the current commands are to be executed on Sandbox or not.
+The way to initialize this variable is shown above.
+Note that the structure contains other options that you can modify if you see fit.

+ - <b>Function struct</b>: this is a structure that is specific to the function being called.
+If the API function to be called is Func(), then the structure associated with that function can be obtained by calling FuncStruct().
+The value returned will contain a structure containing the set of arguments possible for that particular API function.
+You can modify these values before calling the API function.
+In many cases this structure will not require any modification, as in the example above.
+In the <a href="demo">demo</a> folder, there are various examples where this structure is modified before calling the API function.

 Demo
 ----